Laylan/E-sim/README.md

  You may need OEM Drivers to be able to run app on phone with (ionic run android).<br>

 Happy hacking!

+### Rules
+By participating in project you will need to follow the rules from GitHub:
+* Every developer works on  individual branch.
+* To upload your code on Git, use option “pull request”.
+Then we will verify it.
+If the code will be clear our dev will accept it and add to the project.
+* Everybody can suggest new features.
+After accepting them we will be creating new issues.

 ## Learn

 ### Overall Directory Structure